 Bobo Doll Experiment

-Bandura (1961) conducted a study to investigate if social behaviors (i.e. aggression) can be acquired by imitation.
+Bandura (1961) conducted a study to investigate if social behaviors (i.e. aggression) can be acquired by observation and imitation.

-Bandura, Ross and Ross tested 36 boys and 36 girls from the Stanford University Nursery School aged between 3 to 6 years old.
-The role models were one male adult and one female adult.
+Bandura, Ross and Ross (1961) tested 36 boys and 36 girls from the Stanford University Nursery School aged between 3 to 6 years old.

 The researchers pre-tested the children for how aggressive they were by observing the children in the nursery and judged their aggressive behavior on four 5-point rating scales.
 It was then possible to match the children in each group so that they had similar levels of aggression in their everyday behavior.
 The experiment is therefore an example of a matched pairs design.